Dynamic sparse graphs with overlapping communities

 \subsection{Reuters Terror Dataset}

-\textbf{Data Description.} We now run our model to learn the dynamic evolution of the latent communities of a real-world network, being the Reuters terrorist dataset.
+\textbf{Data Description.} We now run our model to learn the dynamic evolution of the latent communities of a real-world network, from the Reuters terrorist dataset\footnote{\url{https://sparse.tamu.edu/Pajek}}.
 This is a data set from the Reuters news agency concerning the 09/11/01 attack in the US.
 It is based on all stories published from 09/11/01 to 11/15/01, aggregated and shortened for our purposes.
-We aggregate the data from days into weeks and use the first $T=6$ weeks after the attack.
+We aggregate the data from days into weeks and use the first $T=6$ weeks after the attack\footnote{Reuters data (with preprocessing) and code for model implementation and experiments can be found in our anonymized repository \url{https://anonymous.4open.science/r/dynSNetOC-B16C/README.md}.}.
 Nodes are words and edges represent co-occurrence of words in a sentence, creating a undirected multigraph.
 Not all words are present at each week, and only around $50\%$ of the nodes are active at each timesteps.

 Specifically, the numbers of active nodes are $(468, 525, 501, 474, 471, 525)$.
-Empirical sparsity\footnote{measured as number of edges divided by the square of number of active nodes} at each timestep is $(0.02, 0.01, 0.01, 0.02, 0.02, 0.01)$, which indicates that the graphs are sparse.
+Empirical sparsity\footnote{This is measured as number of edges divided by the square of number of active nodes.} at each timestep is $(0.02, 0.01, 0.01, 0.02, 0.02, 0.01)$, which indicates that the graphs are sparse.
 Our data consists of $6$ sparse graphs of $L=1200$ nodes where connections in the graph change in every timestep.
 The empirical degree distribution in each time is power-law, giving linear log-log degree distribution plots as shown by the red dots in Figure~\ref{fig:degree_distribution_reuters}. \\ \textbf{Inference.} We run the NUTS algorithm on the data in order to estimate the unknown parameters and hyperparameters.
 We assume a vague positive Halfnormal prior on the unknown hyperparameters, but for $\tau$ we fix its value to avoid identifiability issues following~\cite{Caron2017graph,todeschini2020exchangeable}.
 We run one MCMC chain of $250,000$ iterations of which $130,000$ are discarded as burn-in.
-We give the trace plots of the identifiable parameters and the log-posterior (up to a constant) in Figure~\ref{fig:trace_plots_reuters} in Section~\ref{sec:C2} of the Supplementary.
+We give the trace plots of the identifiable parameters and the log-posterior (up to a constant) in Section B2 of the Supplementary.
 The trace plots show good convergence of the algorithm.
 Based on previous work and the nature of the dataset, we expect the communities to represent topics or themes that appeared in the news following the 9-11 attack.